cgwire/kitsu/permissions/README.md

 ## Manager

-Admin have read and write access on everything except on people.
+Managers have read and write access on everything about studio and production modules except on people.
 They are not allowed to managed the studio team (no write access on the people page).

 ## User